getgrav/grav-learn/pages/10.cookbook/03.plugin-recipes/docs.md

 1. The `Enter` key has been pressed: `event.which == 13` where 13 is the numeric value of the `Enter` key on the keyboard.
 2. The number of characters entered into the searchbox in greater than three.
 You may want to adjust this to taste as your organization may have many acronyms that are three characters or less.

-If they are true, then `event.preventDefault();` makes sure that the default browser action for the `Enter` key is ignored as this would prevent our search from occuring.
+If they are true, then `event.preventDefault();` makes sure that the default browser action for the `Enter` key is ignored as this would prevent our search from occurring.
 Finally, the full URL of the search query is constructed.
 The default is `http://yoursite/search/query:yourquery`.
 From here, `/yoursite/user/plugins/simplesearch/simplesearch.php` performs the actual search and the other Twig files in the plugin list the results.

 No back to our solution!
 If we wish to add a search button, we must:

 1. Add the button
 2. Make sure to apply the `.on()` method to the button, but this time, using `click` instead of `keypress`

-This is acheived with the following code using the [Turret CSS Framework](http://bigfishtv.github.io/turret/docs/index.html).
+This is achieved with the following code using the [Turret CSS Framework](http://bigfishtv.github.io/turret/docs/index.html).
 Code snippets for other frameworks will be listed at the end.
 ```
 <div class="input-group input-group-search">
 	<input type="search" placeholder="Search" value="{{ query }}" data-search-input="{{ base_url }}{{ config.plugins.simplesearch.route}}/query" >